udexon/casparov/README.md

 While the solution for the line plane intersection above can be implemented in any computer programming language of choice, we will be using a Forth like RPN language, to highlight the following:

-(a) the programmer (YOU) can compare various issues amongst implementations in different programming languages
+(a) the programmer (YOU) can compare various issues amongst implementations in different programming languages;

+(b) RPN can be a unifying script for all programming languages;

+(c) to serve as a modern implementation of RPN to enable young programmers to learn Forth and related implementations;